lbain/lucybain/source/blog/2014/11-30-call-vs-apply.md

 *Wow.
 Awesome.
 A more verbose way to invoke functions.
 Fantastic.
 Why not just use `printer("hello")`?*

 Well actually, `.call` and `.apply` can do more than simply invoke a method, they can also pass through __context__.
-Here's an example:
+Here’s an example:

 ```
 function Person(name){